HaithemH/videos_background_substitution/README.md

 **DeepLabv3**
 * frames_per_second: this is the parameter to set the number of frames per second for the output video file.

-output_video_name: the saved video.
-The output video will be saved in your current working directory.

-detect (optional): this is the parameter that detects a particular object and filters out other detectons.
-It is set to detect person in the video.
 ## 4. Usage
 ### Local
 1. Make sure you have installed  all [required](https://github.com/HaithemH/videos_background_replacement/blob/master/requirements.txt) packages.